 ASHPs do not normally require planning permission, except where:

-- volume of ASHP unit (including housing) exceeds 0.6 cubic metres
+- the volume of the ASHP (including housing) exceeds 1.5 cubic metres (for a house) or 0.6 cubic metres (for a flat)

 If planning permission is required you will need to submit an application, this should include details of: